sorul/xnb/docs/build_tag.md

 <br/>

-### We uploaded the version according to the change made:
+### 3. Upload the version according to the change made:
 ```python
 poetry version <option>
 ```